KristenWindoloski/ToCS/README.md

 By either scrolling or typing in the textbox, we see that the names of the other three compounds are also available, so we select those.
-Since all of the compounds we need are available, we do not need to upload a CSV file under the *Uploaded Compounds* card and leave it untouched.
-So, we hit the *Load Compounds* button under the *Instructions* card as shown in the image below before proceeding to the next tab.
+Since all of the compounds we need are available, we do not need to upload a CSV file of chemical data under the *Uploaded Data* card and leave it untouched.
+So, the final *Compound Selection* tab should look like the image below and then we proceed to the next tab.

 <br/><br/>